aclemons/emailrelay/doc/reference.md

 files in the main spool directory if it cannot see the content file in the sub-directory.
-In that case the POP delete command will delete the envelope file from the sub-directory but only delete the content file if there are no other envelope files with the same name in the main spool directory or any other sub-directory.
+In that case the POP delete command will delete the envelope file from the sub-directory but only delete the content file if there are no other envelope files with the same name in either the main spool directory or any other sub-directory.

 Alternatively on Linux/Unix the filter script can copy content files using hard links in order to save disk space.